A Guide to 13 Most Popular Japanese Language Exams

 Test Centers and Exam Dates of EJU

-- JASSO conducts the EJU exam twice a year.
-Both dates are on a specific Sunday in June and November.
+• JASSO conducts the EJU exam twice a year.
+Both dates fall on the same Sunday in June and November.
 The exact date may vary in other regions.

-- There are over 30 EJU test centers in Japan and 13 other countries (Hong Kong, India, Indonesia, Malaysia, Philippines, Mongolia, Sri Lanka, Myanmar, Korea, Singapore, Taiwan, Thailand, and Vietnam).
+• There are more than 30 EJU test centers in Japan and in 13 other countries (Hong Kong, India, Indonesia, Malaysia, the Philippines, Mongolia, Sri Lanka, Myanmar, Korea, Singapore, Taiwan, Thailand, and Vietnam).

 7. Japanese Proficiency Test (JPT)